 If you are thinking about welcoming a new puppy to your family, consider that this is a commitment for fifteen or more years and therefore deserves careful consideration.
 Start the process with the ABC’s in mind:

 Ask for Assistance: Enlist the support of a professional dog trainer, veterinarian, or shelter staff to help choose the companion dog that is best suited to your family and vice versa.
 With hundreds of dogs to choose from, a dog expert can help you narrow down your choice.
-When it comes to choosing a puppy, avoid making a decision based on coat color.
-While we all want a dog we find aesthetically pleasing, but the temperament, activity level, and health of a dog are all of far greater importance than what the dog looks like.
+When it comes to choosing a puppy, a pet expert will advise you to focus on the dog’s temperament (personality), activity level, cost of care (which can vary greatly depending on size, breed/mix, etc.), and to avoid making a decision based solely on looks (such as coat or eye color).
+While we all want a dog we find aesthetically pleasing, the dog’s temperament, activity level, and health are of far greater importance than what the dog looks like.

 Create a wish List: Start with a detailed list outlining your weekly schedule, the general time and monetary commitment you can make, and the activities you enjoy (and hope for your dog to be a part of).
 This will give you a good starting point in regards to what sort of dog may be most suitable for your family.

 Welcoming a puppy into your family is a lifetime commitment that comes with many responsibilities and expenses to consider: